psycedelicAI/high-security-facility-concept/whitepaper/pages/09-signaling-interpretation-and-survivability.md

 - more coherent across technical, operational, and physical layers
 - more credible as a model for real high-security environments

-It also helps distinguish the concept from simpler security models that focus only on barriers, credentials, and permissions while leaving semantic clarity and survivability largely outside the core framework.
+It also helps distinguish the concept from simpler security models that focus only on barriers, credentials, and permissions while leaving semantic clarity, post-access interpretation, and survivability largely outside the core framework.

 This broader integration supports the project’s identity as a trust architecture rather than a narrow control scheme.